MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

 ## Call PREDICT from a notebook

 PREDICT supports MLflow-packaged models in the [!INCLUDE [product-name](../includes/product-name.md)] registry.
-If you've already trained and registered a model in your workspace, you can skip to Step 2 in the following procedure.
-If not, Step 1 provides a code sample to guide you through training a sample logistic regression model.
-You can use this model to generate batch predictions at the end of the procedure if you don't use your own.
+If you've already trained and registered a model in your workspace, you can skip to Step 2 below.
+If not, Step 1 provides sample code to guide you through training a sample logistic regression model.
+You can use this model to generate batch predictions at the end of the procedure.

 1. **Train a model and register it with MLflow**.
-The following code sample uses the MLflow API to create a machine learning experiment and start an MLflow run for a scikit-learn logistic regression model.
-The model version is then registered for prediction.
+The following sample code uses the MLflow API to create a machine learning experiment and start an MLflow run for a scikit-learn logistic regression model.
+The model version is then stored and registered with  the [!INCLUDE [product-name](../includes/product-name.md)] registry.
 See [how to train models with scikit-learn](train-models-scikit-learn.md) to learn more about training models and tracking experiments of your own.

     ```Python
     import mlflow